itsdawei/dpvis/docs/examples/edit_distance.md

 we should record that $OPT[i, j] = max(i, j)$.

 **CASE 1: `str1[i] == str2[j]`.** The last letter of `str1` is the same as
 the last letter of `str2`.
-So we shouldn't pay for the last latters and look to convert `str1[i-1]` to `str2[j-1]` as cheaply as possible.
+So we should leave the last letters alone and convert `str1[i-1]` to `str2[j-1]` as cheaply as possible.
 So, $OPT[i, j] = OPT[i-1, j-1]$.

 **CASE 2: `str1[i] != str2[j]`.** The last letter of `str1` is not the same as